Can we sell a city the same way we sell a product?

 There are some unique traits when selling a city (or a destination) acknowledged by destination marketing professionals that urge them to focus on more soft selling factors.
 And if we want to create a common identity from values that are not always tangible and that represent the interests of different social and economic groups, we need to involve those groups.

-We designed Map Your City to help you to connect with your community, engage with locals and visitors, and tell your authentic stories everywhere.
+Our mobile app, mapping & marketing tools will help you to connect with your community, engage with locals, businesses and visitors and tell your authentic stories everywhere.